maziac/DeZog/documentation/ReverseEngineeringUsage.md

 ## Flow Chart

-Here is the flow chart for the same subroutine:
+Here is the flow chart for the above subroutine:

 ![](images/ReverseEngineeringUsage/flowchart_fill_bckg_line.jpg)

 And here another flowchart of the main routine:

 ![](images/ReverseEngineeringUsage/flowchart_main.jpg)